EndurantDevs/botstat-seo/README.md

                         Report email subject
   --smtp-host SMTP_HOST
-                        SMTP server host name or ip adddress --smtp-port SMTP_PORT
+                        SMTP server host name or ip adddress --date-format DATE_FORMAT
+                        A format string for a date/time field in 'time_local' log field.To see the full set of format codes supported on your platform, consult the strftime(3) documentation.
+  --smtp-port SMTP_PORT
                         SMTP server port
   --server-type {nginx,apache}
                         Web server type, support nginx and apache (default: nginx)
-  --xlsx-report         Report in excel format
+  --xlsx-report         Report in excel format (it's required for xlsxwriter
+                        module - run "pip install xlsxwriter" to install)
 ```

 ## Built With